niemopen/niem-naming-design-rules/ndr6src.md

 ## 3.5 NIEM model representations: XSD and CMF

 The abstract metamodel has two concrete representations:  NIEM XSD and NIEM CMF.
 These are equivalent representations and may be converted from one to the other without loss.
-(NIEMOpen provides free and open-source software tools that perform the conversion; see <uri>https://github.com/niemopen/ntac-admin/tree/main/tools</uri>.)
+(NIEMOpen provides free and open-source software tools that perform the conversion; see <code class="uri-nb">https://github.com/niemopen/ntac-admin/tree/main/tools</code>.)

 Every version of NIEM has used a profile of XML Schema (XSD) as a NIEM model representation.
 In XSD, a NIEM model is represented as a schema assembled from a collection of schema documents.
 Every aspect of the metamodel is represented in some way by a schema component.